Size ranking: 72nd

 Large Magellanic Cloud and 30 Doradus

-First recorded use of the name ‘Magellanic’ for these objects seems to be due to Edmond Halley in a note at the end of his Catalogus Stellarum Australium of 1679 in which he referred to ‘two clouds, which sailors call Nebulae Magellanicae’.
+First recorded use of Magellan’s name in connection with these objects seems to be due to the English geographer and explorer Robert Hues who voyaged into the southern seas in 1586–8 and 1591–2.
+In his book of 1594 called Tractatus de globis et eorum usu (Treatise on Globes and Their Use) he writes: ‘We had a sight also of those clouds Andreas Corsalius speakes of, one of them being almost twice or thrice as big as the other, and in colour something like the Via Lactea [Milky Way].
+Our mariners used to call them Magellanes Clouds’, indicating that the name was by then already well-established among seamen.
+This is confirmed by Edmond Halley who, in a note at the end of his Catalogus Stellarum Australium of 1679, referred to ‘two clouds, which sailors call Nebulae Magellanicae’.
 In the introduction to a catalogue of southern nebulae published in 1761, the French astronomer Nicolas Louis de Lacaille said they were ‘commonly called the clouds of Magellan’.
-However, the name does not seem to have become established until John Herschel published two drawings which he captioned ‘The two Magellanic Clouds as seen with the naked Eye’ in 1847 in his Results of Astronomical Observations made … at the Cape of Good Hope.
+However, the modern name does not seem to have become established among astronomers until John Herschel published two drawings which he captioned ‘The two Magellanic Clouds as seen with the naked Eye’ in 1847 in his Results of Astronomical Observations made … at the Cape of Good Hope.

 Incidentally, R. H. Allen, in his book Star Names, Their Lore and Meaning, credits the 10th-century Arab astronomer al-Ṣūfī with prior knowledge of the Large Magellanic Cloud, but this is a misunderstanding of a reference to some stars in Carina and Vela.
 In reality, the Arabs did not learn of the Magellanic Clouds until the end of the 15th century from the master navigator Ahmad ibn Mājid (c.1430–c.1500) only shortly before they became known in the west.